DefamationStation/Retrochat-v2/README.md

 - **Token Counting**: Display token usage for messages and entire conversations.
 - **Environment Variable Management**: Securely store and manage API keys and other settings.
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux.
+- **Document Loading and Querying**: Load documents from local folders and query them using AI models.

 ## Installation